The Quesnel & District Heritage Association

 - 1 min read

 The Quesnel and District Heritage Association is a volunteer-driven, non-profit organization dedicated to preserving the rich history of the Quesnel and District region for future generations.
 Since the 1980s, their Antique Machinery Park and Museum has showcased restored machinery, historical artifacts, and a working sawmill—all celebrating the area's industrial heritage.
-With an eye toward growth and engagement, the association sought a refreshed, more modern logo that would resonate with both longtime supporters and a new generation of visitors.
+Looking to grow their audience and strengthen community engagement, the association sought a refreshed, modern logo that would resonate with longtime supporters while appealing to a new generation of visitors.

-The tote bag, t-shirt and hoodie mockups feature early logo concepts that were part of the initial design exploration.
-I felt the trees offered a subtle nod to sustainability, while the handsaw and woodgrain cross-section suggested a sun-on-the-horizon motif—symbolizing both industry and renewal.
-While the client ultimately chose a variation that excluded the trees and antique two-man crosscut saw, this version remains a strong representation of the brand’s heritage-focused identity.
-It’s included here to highlight the development process and the range of creative directions explored.
+The tote bag, t-shirt, and hoodie mockups feature an early logo concept explored during the design process.
+This version incorporated tree imagery as a subtle nod to sustainability, paired with a handsaw and woodgrain cross-section that formed a sun-on-the-horizon motif—symbolizing industry, landscape, and renewal.
+Although the client ultimately selected a direction without the trees and antique two-man crosscut saw, this alternative remains a strong interpretation of their heritage-focused identity.
+It’s included here to highlight the creative development process and the range of visual directions considered.